mafavaron/FastSonicProc/FastSonic_file_spec.md

 The sections with names [Quantity_N] contains the following keys

-* Name          :: Name of the desired quantity (the first 8 chars are considered).
+* Name: Name of the desired quantity (the first 8 chars are considered).
-* Unit          :: Name of measurement unit.
+* Unit: Name of measurement unit.
-* Multiplier    :: Multiplier from sonic counts to the desired unit.
+* Multiplier: Multiplier from sonic counts to the desired unit.
-* Offset        :: Offset.
+* Offset: Offset.
-* MinPlausible  :: Minimum plausible value (in physical units; floating point)
+* MinPlausible: Minimum plausible value (in physical units; floating point)
-* MaxPlausible  :: Maximum plausible value (in physical units; floating point)
+* MaxPlausible: Maximum plausible value (in physical units; floating point)

 # Other restrictions